mmichlin66/mimcss/web/guide/defining-rules.md

 - [$classname()](../typedoc.html?path=classes/RuleAPI.StyleDefinition.html#_media) - creates class name by combining several class names.
 This allows using a single property whenever an element should have more than one CSS class applied to it.
 This method doesn't create any CSS rule but is used for convenience only.
 - [$const()](../typedoc.html?path=classes/RuleAPI.StyleDefinition.html#_const) - creates a *constant* corresponding to a certain type, which can be used wherever values of this type can be used.
 This rule doesn't create any CSS rule and is used to substitute custom CSS properties if the value is not going to change during the application life time and if the specific characteristics of CSS custom properties such as cascading are not required.
 For more information see [Custom Properties vs. Constants](custom-properties.html#custom-properties-vs-constants).

 Under the CSS specification, @import and @namespace rules should precede all style rules in the style sheet.
 Mimcss doesn't impose such a restriction: when Mimcss inserts the CSS rules into the DOM, it creates the @import statements first and the @namespace rules second, followed by other rules - regardless of their position in the style definition class.
+Note that the order of all other rules is preserved.
 Mimcss will ignore any @import and @namespace rules specified under the nested grouping rules, such as @media and @supports - also in accordance with the CSS specification.

 ## Rules activation
 By now we have defined our rules with a TypeScript class, but how do we insert the rules into the DOM so that they start applying to the HTML?
 This process is called "activation" and is accomplished using the [activate](../typedoc.html?path=modules/RuleAPI.html#activate) function.